SEARCH AND FIND

 That means that e.g. For example, in water with a chloride content of 20 mg/L, the maximum concentration is only 25 µg silver ions/L. It has been proven that one

-effective concentration >5µg Ag+ /L with an exposure time of approx. 2 hours causes a kill rate of (4 … 6) log levels and thus ensures effective long-term protection.
+Effective concentration >10µg Ag+/L with an exposure time of approx. 3 h causes a kill rate of (4 … 6) log levels and thus an effective long-term protection is guaranteed.

-silvertex® nets are protected from sunlight, stored closed, have a shelf life of 10 years.
+Silvertex® nets are protected from sunlight, stored closed, shelf life 10 years.
 In contact with water/fluids, the shelf life or duration of use depends on the respective application and is usually 12-24 months.

 H410: Very toxic for water organisms with long-term effect.